Government, History & Politics

 The Cayman Islands has a rich history and a vibrant culture that is constantly evolving.
 Due to its small geographic size, large scale changes in Cayman are felt almost immediately.

-In 2016 the Cayman Islands moved to a single member constituency (one-man-one-vote), so 2017 was a landmark year for this leading financial hub.
-Today Cayman may be a sophisticated jurisdiction, but an interesting synopsis of the Islands’ humble beginnings can be found by jumping to the next page: Early History.
+Today there is no disputing that Cayman is a sophisticated jurisdiction, but it wasn’t always like that.
+For an interesting synopsis of the Islands’ humble beginnings can be found by jumping to the next page: Early History.

 While Cayman does celebrate Discovery Day, you may be surprised to learn that Christopher Columbus was probably not the first human to discover the country.